bitcoin/bitcoin/doc/tracing.md

 3. Block height the coin was uncached, as `uint32`
 4. Value of the coin as `int64`
 5. If the coin is a coinbase as `bool`

+### Context `coin_selection`

+#### Tracepoint `coin_selection:selected_coins`

+Is called when `SelectCoins` completes.

+Arguments passed:
+1. Wallet name as `pointer to C-style string`
+2. Coin selection algorithm name as `pointer to C-style string`
+3. Selection target value as `int64`
+4. Calculated waste metric of the solution as `int64`
+5. Total value of the selected inputs as `int64`

+#### Tracepoint `coin_selection:normal_create_tx_internal`

+Is called when the first `CreateTransactionInternal` completes.

+Arguments passed:
+1. Wallet name as `pointer to C-style string`
+2. Whether `CreateTransactionInternal` succeeded as `bool`
+3. The expected transaction fee as an `int64`
+4. The position of the change output as an `int32`

+#### Tracepoint `coin_selection:attempting_aps_create_tx`

+Is called when `CreateTransactionInternal` is called the second time for the optimistic Avoid Partial Spends selection attempt.
+This is used to determine whether the next tracepoints called are for the Avoid Partial Spends solution, or a different transaction.

+Arguments passed:
+1. Wallet name as `pointer to C-style string`

+#### Tracepoint `coin_selection:aps_create_tx_internal`

+Is called when the second `CreateTransactionInternal` with Avoid Partial Spends enabled completes.

+Arguments passed:
+1. Wallet name as `pointer to C-style string`
+2. Whether the Avoid Partial Spends solution will be used as `bool`
+3. Whether `CreateTransactionInternal` succeeded as` bool`
+4. The expected transaction fee as an `int64`
+5. The position of the change output as an `int32`

 ## Adding tracepoints to Syscoin Core